 1. To create awareness among women and the greater community

 regarding early warning signs that may be indicative of ovarian

 cancer, resulting in earlier detection;

-2. Provide resources for support, networking, and education for
+2. To provide resources for support, networking, and education for

-3. Support research for early detection and a cure
+3. To support research for early detection and a cure